Equity Release With or Without a Mortgage

 Paying off your mortgage with equity release might seem like an attractive proposition, but there can be a potential impact on your future finances and your estate, so it’s important to get advice from a specialist broker.

-There are two different types of equity release loans available to you when you have a mortgage outstanding – home reversion plans and lifetime mortgages.
+When you have a mortgage outstanding, you have two different types of equity release loans available: home reversion plans and lifetime mortgages.

 Lifetime mortgages

-The most popular equity release option is a lifetime mortgage, normally available to anyone over the age of 55.
-With a lifetime mortgage, you borrow an amount of money against the value of your home, which is paid either as a lump sum or regular payment.
+The most popular equity release option is a lifetime mortgage, which is normally available to anyone over the age of 55.
+With a lifetime mortgage, you borrow money against the value of your home, which is paid either as a lump sum or regular payment.

 Home reversion plans

-A home reversion plan, sometimes known as a lifetime lease, is the less common of the two options, but differs in that you’re not required to use the cash you receive to pay off your mortgage and the amount repayable is fixed as a percentage of your home, with no interest accruing.
+A home reversion plan, sometimes known as a lifetime lease, is the less common of the two options.
+It differs in that you’re not required to use the cash you receive to pay off your mortgage, and the amount repayable is fixed as a percentage of your home, with no interest accruing.

-The terms of a home reversion plan are relatively simple – you sell a portion of your home to a provider at less than market value and in return get either a cash lump sum or regular payments, which you can use towards your monthly mortgage payments or to pay the mortgage off in part or completely.
+The terms of a home reversion plan are relatively simple—you sell a portion of your home to a provider at less than market value and, in return, receive either a cash lump sum or regular payments, which you can use towards your monthly mortgage payments or to pay the mortgage off in part or completely.

-The main disadvantage of the home reversion plan is that you sell your share for way under the market value of the property, making it far less popular than the lifetime mortgage.
+The main disadvantage of the home reversion plan is that you sell your share for way under the property’s market value, making it far less popular than the lifetime mortgage.

 How a broker can help if you still have a mortgage

 Equity release can be complex and difficult to plan for.
-Having a mortgage outstanding on your home only makes it more complicated, limiting your options when it comes to how much you can borrow and potential lenders.
+Having a mortgage outstanding on your home only complicates your options regarding how much you can borrow and potential lenders.

-The best thing to do if you’re considering this type of loan with a mortgage is to speak to an equity release broker who has experience in securing these types of loans.
+If you’re considering this type of loan with a mortgage, the best thing to do is speak to an equity release broker who has experience securing these types of loans.

 The brokers we work with will be able to help you decide which type of equity release loan is right for you, how much to borrow and how to take the money.
-They will also be able to guide you directly to the lenders with best rates, which could save you potentially thousands of pounds in the long term.
+They will also be able to guide you directly to the lenders with the best rates, potentially saving you thousands of pounds in the long term.

 Equity release without a mortgage

-If you’re thinking about an equity release loan and have already paid off your mortgage, the process is similar, but it may give you a little more flexibility when it comes to your borrowing options.
+If you’re considering an equity release loan and have already paid off your mortgage, the process is similar, but it may give you a little more flexibility regarding your borrowing options.

 Without a mortgage, the same lifetime mortgage and home reversion plan options apply, but any money you release will come directly to you and doesn’t need to go towards paying off your existing home loan.

-This means you may need to borrow less, and so give away a smaller proportion of your home, and you won’t have to worry about whether you’re eligible to borrow enough to cover your outstanding mortgage.
+This means you may need to borrow less and give away a smaller proportion of your home, and you won’t have to worry about whether you can borrow enough to cover your outstanding mortgage.

-You can get a rough idea of how much capital you could release from your property if you own it outright by using our equity release calculator below.
+Using our equity release calculator below, you can get a rough idea of how much capital you could release from your property if you own it outright.

 Equity Release Calculator